kvdmolen/DTIP/pages/whitepaper.md

 ---

-## Executive Summary
+## Abstract

 The **Decentralized Trust Interop Profile (DTIP)** is a lightweight technical profile that acts as a base layer for trust in digital data exchange.
 Unlike existing dataspace initiatives, DTIP ensures that every party retains full autonomy over its own trust decisions.
 This means there are no participants, nor is there centralized onboarding.
-It specifies a cohesive set of open standards that ensure interoperability across identity, trust, access, delegation, and peer-to-peer communication.
-DTIP is designed to operate on top of existing infrastructure, and domain-specific semantics, industry standards, or rules for participation may be plotted on top.
-It aims to complement dataspace initiatives such as Gaia-X, iSHARE, and the Data Space Protocol (DSP), and will work alongside eIDAS 2.0.
+It specifies a cohesive set of open standards that ensure interoperability across identity, trust, access, delegation, and peer-to-peer notifications.
+DTIP is designed to operate on top of existing infrastructure, and any domain-specific semantics, industry standards, or rules for participation may be plotted on top.
+It aims to complement dataspace initiatives such as Gaia-X, iSHARE, and the Data Space Protocol (DSP), and to also support human to machine interactions conforming to eIDAS 2.0.

-In DTIP, organizations, individuals, teams, or "things" are identified by a DID.
+In DTIP, organizations, individuals, teams, or even devices or trucks are identified by a DID.
 The corresponding **public** DID Document serves as a foundational anchor: it contains public verifiable credentials, available service endpoints, and other relevant public metadata about the subject.
 Access to actual data-endpoints is granted by issuing a dedicated Access Credential, with embeded the conditions for access.
-These credentials may also be delegated, to partners or subcontractors, building a verifiable audit trail while doing so.
-Trust is established per party, by assessment of public credentials.
-Public credentials may include memberships, identities, declarations, or compliance credentials such as those from Gaia-X. Trust may be stored as a whitelisted DID for faster future data-exchange.
+These credentials may also be delegated to partners or subcontractors, building a verifiable audit trail while doing so.
+Trust is established individually by assessment of the public credentials.
+Those may include memberships, identities, declarations, or compliance statements such as the Gaia-X credential.
+Trust may be stored as a whitelisted DID for faster future data-exchange.

 ---

-## Abstract
+## 1. Introduction

 European programmes like DSSC and DSIC have made digital collaboration across organizations a strategic priority.
 Current initiatives such as Gaia-X, iSHARE, and the Eclipse Dataspace Protocol aim to achieve this through governance models, compliance requirements, and specialized infrastructure.
 While valuable, these initiatives often couple trust mechanisms tightly with governance overhead, leaving a high barrier for participation and onboarding.

-A shared limitation is that even when two organizations already trust each other, they cannot exchange data directly without going through the dataspace infrastructure.
-The technical footprint for adoption is substantial with a high integration effort, and the introduction of new standards
+A shared limitation is that even when two organizations already trust each other, they cannot exchange data directly without going through the dataspace infrastructure and onboarding.
+The technical footprint for adoption is relatively substantial with a high integration effort, and the introduction of new standards

-However, all building blocks for a lightweight, decentralized trust infrastructure already exist: the W3C Decentralized Identifiers (DIDs), Verifiable Credentials (VCs), and [DIDComm](#glossary) messages.
+However, all building blocks for a lightweight, decentralized trust infrastructure already exist: the W3C [Decentralized Identifiers](#glossary) (DIDs), [Verifiable Credentials](#glossary) (VCs), and [DIDComm](#glossary) messages.
 What's missing is agreement on how to combine them into a coherent base layer for digital collaboration.

-This document proposes exactly that: a base layer specifying how these existing standards should be applied for authentication, authorization, trust, delegation and communication in the context of a dataspace.
+This whitepaper proposes exactly that: a base layer specifying how these existing standards should be applied for authentication, authorization, trust, delegation and communication, in the context of a dataspace.
 The goal is not to invent something new, but to agree to a set of choices so organizations can adopt a common technical language.

-**Adopted Standards:** DTIP builds on established specifications rather than defining new ones:
-- [DIIP](https://fidescommunity.github.io/DIIP/) for credential formats (SD-JWT VC) and exchange protocols (OID4VCI, OID4VP)
-- [DCAT](https://www.w3.org/TR/vocab-dcat-3/) for data catalog and offering descriptions
-- [ODRL](https://www.w3.org/TR/odrl-model/) for usage policy expression
-- [DIDComm v2](https://identity.foundation/didcomm-messaging/spec/) for secure peer-to-peer messaging

-The profile is transport-agnostic, meaning it can sit on top of existing infrastructure.
-Organizations can adopt it incrementally, starting with basic DID authentication and adding capabilities as needed.
-Also the profile is agnostic about semantics, allowing any domain-specific roles or semantics.

-By agreeing on these fundamentals, we create a foundation for interoperability, and open a market for specialized tools, connectors, and services tailored to specific industries.

----

-## 1. Introduction

-Digital collaboration requires solving several interrelated problems: identity verification, access authorization, credential exchange, and real-time coordination.
-Current frameworks tend to bundle these concerns together with governance requirements, creating packages that must be adopted wholesale or not at all.

-This proposal inverts that pitfall: an incremental trust protocol scaling from informal partnerships to heavily regulated industries, without forcing a one-size-fits-all framework.
+An incremental trust protocol scaling from informal partnerships to heavily regulated industries, without forcing a one-size-fits-all framework.
 It fulfills the technical requirements of a dataspace such as identity, trust, authorization and interoperability, but without prescribing governance.
 Organizations can start with what they have and adopt capabilities incrementally.
 Also, existing protcols like the DSP Contract Negotiation protocol, can easily be layered on top, where DIDComm could serve as the secure transport for such negotiations.
 But it remains optional, as also many scenarios may work fine with direct but trusted access.

 The underlying technologies are mature.
-DIDs, Verifiable Credentials, and DIDComm have W3C specifications, multiple implementations, downloadable tools, and growing adoption.
+DIDs, Verifiable Credentials, and DIDComm all have W3C specifications, multiple implementations, downloadable tools, and growing adoption.
 What's lacking is consensus on how to apply them in dataspace contexts.

+DTIP builds on established specifications rather than defining new ones:
+- [DIIP](https://fidescommunity.github.io/DIIP/) for credential formats (SD-JWT VC) and exchange protocols (OID4VCI, OID4VP)
+- [DCAT](https://www.w3.org/TR/vocab-dcat-3/) for data catalog and offering descriptions
+- [ODRL](https://www.w3.org/TR/odrl-model/) for usage policy expression
+- [DIDComm v2](https://identity.foundation/didcomm-messaging/spec/) for secure peer-to-peer messaging

+The profile is agnostic about data-transport, meaning it can sit on top of existing infrastructure.
+Adoption may be incremental, starting with basic DID authentication for known parties, and adding capabilities as needed.
+Also the profile is agnostic about semantics, allowing any domain-specific roles or semantics being added on top.

 ### 1.1 Foundational Premise

 The profile operates on a foundational premise:

-> **Each participant retains full autonomy over their own trust decisions.**
+> **Each participant retains full autonomy over their own trust decisions: Self-Sovereign Trust**

 It has 6 core principles:

-1. **No Central Authority** — Trust is peer-to-peer.
-Each data provider defines its own access policies without mandatory scheme operators.
+1. **No Central Authority** — DTIP is merely a set of minimal technical specifications.

 2. **Progressive Trust** — Start with minimal proof (DID ownership), escalate to credentials only when the resource requires it.